 I think he would really miss playing with friends during the day.

-Is the play he's getting at school the same quality of play he'd get at home with friends?
-Unless the charter school is very open about letting the kids interact freely, what he may be getting at school that you're calling"play' is closer on the scale to contact with other kids.
-The interaction they get at school is severely restricted.
+Is the play he gets at school the same quality of play he'd get at home with friends?
+Unless the charter school lets kids interact freely, what you call "play" may be "contact with other kids."
+The interaction kids get at school is severely restricted.
 From how you described him, he undoubtedly needs other kids so what he gets at school is better than nothing.
 Basically he's making the best of what he's given.

 It's sort of like craving chocolate and being given cheap waxy imitation chocolate.
-Cheap chocolate would be better than nothing if you were on Mars and the next shipment of good stuff didn't arrive for 6 months but it isn't something someone would choose if they could have Godiva chocolate.
+Cheap chocolate would be better than nothing if you were on Mars and the next shipment of good stuff didn't arrive for 6 months.
+But no one would choose it if they could have Godiva chocolate.